by Garrick Dee

 Hair removal creams give you an option to remove hair without exposing your genital area to a sharp blade.

-In theory this is appealing because you just apply cream on the area, wait 10 minutes or so and wipe it off.
+In theory, this is appealing because you apply the cream on the area, wait 10 minutes or so and wipe it off.

 However, these products contain harsh chemicals that may cause an adverse reaction.

 Using this in a sensitive area may cause significant discomfort.
 With shaving, you can do it at the comfort of your own home at a pace that’s comfortable for you.